Jason Day's Success and Achievements in Timeline

 In May 2010, Jason Day became the youngest Australian to win a PGA Tour event, winning the HP Byron Nelson Championship.

-2011: Second Place Finish at Masters Tournament
+2011: Second place at the Masters Tournament

 September 2015: World Number 1 Ranking